-There are many reasons you may have decided to source some management training:
+There are many reasons you may have decided to source a management course, such as:

 - practical know-how to support your management role

 - wanting to move into a management or supervisory role

 Whatever your reason, you’ll notice that there are many different options available.
 It can be tricky trying to decide on the right choice for your current needs.

 Here is our quick guide to choosing the right management course for your training.

 Step 1: Get Clear About Why You’re Training

 As mentioned above, there are many reasons to seek out a management course.
 Getting clear about your reasons for training will help you narrow down your search.

 Once you have an idea of the “why”, review what is most important to you in a management course.

 Your reasons for training will come into play here, but you’ll most likely add a few more “have to have” and “nice to have” elements.
 Here are some examples: